Oil majors drag down FTSE 100 after Shell misses earnings | Business

 Oil majors drag down FTSE 100 after Shell misses earnings

 London's FTSE 100 fell on Thursday, led by oil major Royal Dutch Shell after it missed quarterly profit estimates, although forecast-beating earnings from Lloyds Banking Group and ad firm WPP checked overall declines.
-The commodity-heavy FTSE 100 fell 0.3%, with Shell down 3% after its third-quarter adjusted earnings came in below analysts' forecast, while rival BP dropped 2.1%.
+The commodity-heavy FTSE 100 ended 0.1% lower, with Shell down 3.0% after its third-quarter adjusted earnings came in below analysts' forecast, while rival BP dropped 1.6%.

 London's FTSE 100 fell on Thursday, led by oil major Royal Dutch Shell after it missed quarterly profit estimates, although forecast-beating earnings from Lloyds Banking Group and ad firm WPP checked overall declines.

-The commodity-heavy FTSE 100 fell 0.3%, with Shell down 3% after its third-quarter adjusted earnings came in below analysts' forecast, while rival BP dropped 2.1%.
+The commodity-heavy FTSE 100 ended 0.1% lower, with Shell down 3.0% after its third-quarter adjusted earnings came in below analysts' forecast, while rival BP dropped 1.6%.
 The decline in Shell's profit came as hedge fund Third Point built a large stake and called on the oil major to split into multiple companies to increase its performance and market value.

-"Investors are struggling to apply higher multiples to energy stocks at the moment, given the ESG (environmental, social and governance) issues and that companies have to spend a lot of money in changing the way they operate to deal with them," said Oliver Blackbourn, a portfolio manager at Janus Henderson Investors.
-"If you look at financials, you've seen earnings go up and stocks outperform those earnings as valuations rise but you've not seen that in the energy sector."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)